MasWag/FalCAuN/site/docs/install.md

 ### 1. Install the Requirements

 You need to install MATLAB/Simulink manually.
-Please follow the instructions on the official website of Mathworks.
+Please follow the instructions on the official website of MathWorks.

-### 2. Setup the environment variable
+### 2. Set up the environment variable

 We assume that the environment variable `MATLAB_HOME` shows where MATLAB is installed.
 An example is as follows.